 Whether you are in the car or on a plane, good quality headphones will save your sanity.
 Of course, there is the concern with little ears and headphones.
 I’ve found the Puro Sound Labs headphones the best for both volume limits and noise cancellation.
 We have had cheaper head phones in the past but they always broke.
 Speaking of damage, the Puro headphones come with a great hardshell case.

 Keep all of your chargers and other gear in an electronic travel organiser case.
 It’s handy for packing up, too.
-When all the cousins get together and everyone has the same electronics, I know exactly what we brought because I know what pockets I had filled.
+When all the cousins get together and everyone has the same electronics, I know exactly what wires we brought because I know what pockets I had filled.

 Take Good Reading Material

 Assuming you don’t want your children to stare at a screen for hours on end, physical books are always a good idea.
 I know some people allow their children to read on Kindles but I personally prefer the good old-fashioned heft of a paper book.
 And, frankly I don’t trust my kids not to be playing games on their electronics.

 My husband hides behind his computer for the same reason I retreat behind a book.
 Everyone assumes he is doing work because some office in some other time zone is open business.
 In reality, he is checking BBC Sport.